image

 5/5

-In this course, you'll learn how to generate some random data, including how to automate the process of generating a random password.
+In this lesson, you'll learn how to generate some random data, including how to automate the process of generating a random password.
 We'll then look at a range of shell script statements and parameters including positional parameters, arguments, for loops, special parameters, while loops, infinite loops, shifting, and sleeping.
 Finally, we'll walk you through how to add users to a Linux system.

-This course is part of the Linux Shell Scripting learning path.
-To follow along with this course, you can download all the necessary resources here.
+This lesson is part of the Linux Shell Scripting course.
+To follow along with this lesson, you can download all the necessary resources here.

 Learning Objectives